-I believe it can be done only through creativity.
+I personally believe it can be done only through creativity.
 By leaving more space to creative people, by informing them with marketing insights and then trusting their advice.

-Bibliography & Credits:
+Bibliography & Credits

-- “Extraordinary Popular Delusions and the Madness of Crowds” – Charles Mackay – Richard Bentley London – 1841
+“Extraordinary Popular Delusions and the Madness of Crowds” – Charles Mackay – Richard Bentley London – 1841